Skip to content

 Quanscient Allsolve makes use of public variables called shared expressions, that are visible in the scope of a project.
 This means that once you have defined a shared expression, it can be used in all sections of the application.

-You might see fx symbols ( ) in various places throughout the application.
+You can see symbols in various places that serve as a reminder to the user:

 fx symbol

-They serve as a reminder to the user - wherever you see an symbol, shared expressions can be used.
-In the image above for example, shared expression Bext is used to define external field magnetic flux density in the Y-axis.
+Wherever you see an symbol, shared expressions can be used.
+In the image above, shared expression Bext is used to define external magnetic flux density in the Y-direction.

-Shared expressions are defined in the Quanscient Allsolve Properties section.
-They consist of 3 parameters:
+Shared expressions are defined in the Properties section.
+They have 3 parameters:

 • Name